PrefectHQ/prefect/docs/integrations/prefect-aws/index.md

 # prefect-aws

-The prefect-aws library makes it easy to leverage the capabilities of AWS in your workflows.
+The prefect-aws library helps you leverage the capabilities of AWS in your workflows.
-For example, you can retrieve secrets using AWS Secrets Manager, read and write objects with AWS S3, and deploy your flows on AWS ECS.
+For example, you can retrieve secrets using AWS Secrets Manager, read and write S3 objects, and deploy your flows on AWS ECS.

 ## Getting started